Kattangal

-Kattangal is a sub-urban town situated near the National Institute of Technology Calicut, located in Kerala, India.
-It is about 22 km distant from the city of Kozhikode.
+Kattangal is a sub-urban village situated near the National Institute of Technology Calicut, located in Kerala, India.
+It is located about 22 km away from the city of Kozhikode.
 Chathamangalam Gramapanchayath is the village administration and this village is a major educational hub in Kerala.
-Mavoor–Koduvally Road and Kozhikode–Mukkam Highways are crossing at Kattangal town.one can see a miniature form of india and of course kerala when you just walk through kattangal.
-This is due to manual workers from bengal and north Indianstates and major educational institutions.
+Mavoor–Koduvally Road and Kozhikode–Mukkam Highways are crossing at Kattangal town.
+The village is described by some as a miniature form of Kerala when just walking through it.
+This is largely attributed to the presence of major educational institutions.